 Mrs N Nanu - Library Assistant

-Students are responsible for looking after the items that they borrow.
-In the event that any items are damaged, they will not be in trouble but will be expected to pay for the loss or damage.
+You are responsible for looking after the items you borrow.
+In the event that any items are damaged, you will not be in trouble but will be expected to pay for the loss or damage.

 Direct Link to app library:

 The LIS Book Club meets in the library fortnightly on Wednesdays between 3:00 pm and 4:00pm (time subject to change).

 - Overdrive* - ebooks and audiobooks from Newham and other Public Libraries

 - Audible Stories - a selection of audiobooks available for free, including literary classics, texts in French and Spanish, and much more.

 - BorrowBox* - ebooks and audiobooks from Newham and other Public Libraries